SC-SGS/FuMuX/README.md

 ## Important notes

 - One needs appropriate Paraview output from DuMuX, i.e. a `pvd`-file and the corresponding `vtu`-files that contain the solution data.
-I placed the data in the directories `case1/` and `case2/`.
+I placed the data in the subdirectories `case1/` and `case2/`.
+- The subdirectories `case1/` and `case2/` contain a appropriate `precice-config.xml` for the corresponding test case.
 - There are scripts for two test cases
     - `case1`: **Single fracture** case residing in the branch `case1-precice-v1.X`.
         - One may start the `fumux` solver as: